 1. Fill in a questionnaire to provide key information regarding the transfer.

 2. We will draft the transfer deed (TR1) and send this to the person being removed for signing.

 3. We apply to the land registry to amend the title register, and send consideration to the removed party.

 4. You will sign the deed (& mortgage deed if necessary).
 All done!

-There are several reasons why you might consider removing a name from the title to a property, and each situation calls for various courses of action, which are listed below.
+There are several reasons why you might need to know how to remove a name from a title deed for a property, and each situation calls for various courses of action, which are listed below.